SebasRDev/ui-test-zemoga/README.md

 pnpm run dev
 ```

-Open your browser and navigate to <http://localhost:3000> to view the app.
+Open your browser and navigate to localhost to view the app.

 ## Notes